Fresh Fun Flavor

 Can I make this in a bread loaf or cake pan?

 Absolutely, simply pour batter into a 9x5 loaf pan and bake on the middle rack at 350 degrees for about 35-40 minutes.
-Check the center with a toothpick at the 35 minute mark, if it comes out clean the bread is done.
+Check the center of the bread with a toothpick at the 35 minute mark, if the toothpick comes out clean the bread is done.

 They sure are!
 Something to keep in mind though, while oats are naturally gluten-free, they can sometimes be cross-contaminated with gluten during processing.
 If you're avoiding gluten strictly, make sure to use certified gluten-free oat flour to ensure no contamination.